uncoil/spark-bigquery/README.md

 # Further work

 I was originally asked to use the package `io.github.odidere` by maven central admin, a reversal of my github address.
-This should normally be `com.uncoil` or `ai.unicoil`, the reverse of Uncoil.ai.
+This should normally be `com.uncoil` or `ai.uncoil`, the reverse of Uncoil.ai.
 Note that the company must own any domain that is chosen.

 # License